 Pictures on doors at home can help people with dementia find their way, for example the toilet, bed, and TV in the front room.

 Don’t serve up boiling hot tea or coffee to someone with dementia as they could spill it and scald themselves.
 Instead add cold water or plenty of milk.

 Avoid lots of questions.
 Instead opt for a fait accompli, such as ‘I was making a drink and made you one too’.

 Link in with a local group for help and support and connect with people who are experiencing what you are.

-Awareness is growing, but the general public might still not understand certain behaviours or outbursts.
+Awareness is growing, thanks to international days such as World Alzheimer's Day, but the general public might still not understand certain behaviours or outbursts.
 If you need to, don’t be afraid to calmly explain that your friend or family member is living with dementia.
 Don’t forget to be kind to yourself; there’s no instruction manual for this.

 Don’t wait to get on top of your health

 Published on 21 September 2020